prjctgeek/foodie/content/recipes/barbacoa.md

  the marinade bag or cover with a lid- we don't want it to dry any more.
 Let rest in fridge for 24-48 hours.

-Move the pork to an instantpot/pressure cooker fat cap up.
+Move the pork to an instant pot/pressure cooker fat cap up.
 Pour the marinade over it to cover.
 Pressure cook for 3 hours.

 Remove the meat from the pot and pull it apart, removing the bone, fat and any connective tissue.